Paper Chan's Little Guide to Minecraft Server Optimization!

 entity activation range: 32 (blocks)

-The 5 abovementioned config options are closely related to each other and it is crucial to ensure each value is setup correctly.
+The 5 abovementioned config options are closely related to each other and it is crucial to ensure each value is set up correctly.

 simulation distance determines the maximum possible size of a farm as area outside of this range will not be ticked.

-mob spawn range also determines the maximum size of a farm as no mobs will spawn outside of this defined range.
+mob spawn range determines the maximum size of a farm as no mobs will spawn outside of this defined range.

 Despawn range, both hard and soft, governs the despawn behavior of any non-persistent entities in Minecraft.
 Any entity within the soft despawn range has a predetermined chance to despawn, which helps rotate the variety of entities around a player.
 However, any non-persistent entities will instantly despawn if they are outside the hard despawn range.